cngroupdk/cnu-level-up/Level 2/JavaScript/4. Scopes and variables/README.md

-# Javascript: Scopes and variables
+# JavaScript: Scopes and variables

 ## Scopes